holysheets/MachineLearning/README.md

 # MachineLearningSandbox

 This is a machine learning library developed by Theresa Sheets at the University of Utah.
+See the Final Project Folder for code adapted and final writeup of the Cystic Fibrosis work.
+No datasets are included in this library.

 To run id3.py